 She helps professionals break out of antiquated job search molds, and break into creative agencies, startups, corporations, and non profit organizations in the most competitive job markets in the country––so that they can reach higher levels of earning potential and career satisfaction.

 Sarah works with individuals virtually or in-person.
-She works with all career levels and industries (with the exception of tech fields).
+She works with all career levels and industries (with few exceptions)

 University of Georgia